 In 2017, sixteen percent of employees in The Netherlands were experiencing burn-out symptoms.
 Under particular stress are those working in education, healthcare and hospitality industry.
 Do you know the warning signs of burn-out?
 Do you know how to recover from a burn-out?
 The Good News and the Bad News The good news is that the… Continue reading Recognising Burn-Out Symptoms and Getting on the Path to Recovery

 Ever heard the term papadag?
 About half of new Dutch dads take a regular papadag.
-And when it comes to work life balance many Dutch people know what they are doing, This month I am taking part in a challenge to write a daily post for The Good Men Project.
-To read today's offering head… Continue reading Dutch Dads Teach Us About Work Life Balance
+And when it comes to work life balance many Dutch people know what they are doing, About half of new Dutch fathers regularly take a (half) day every week or two off work to care for their children.
+In Dutch… Continue reading Dutch Dads Teach Us About Work Life Balance

 My eight year old recently asked how long kruidnoten have been around for.
 It prompted a discussion with my buren about spices and ingredients and how long they have been available.
 It got me wondering: what else don't we all know top of our heads about the Dutch Sinterklaas celebration?
 1. Pepernoten and Kruidnoten are… Continue reading 7 Things You May Not Know About the Dutch Sinterklaas Celebration

 Does this title ring any bells with you?
 If you are superstitious about magpies then asking, "hello Mr Magpie, how's your wife?" will be something that you do on a regular basis.
 In fact, every time you see a lonesome magpie.
 One Magpie Bad, Two or More Good I was cycling with my eldest back… Continue reading A British Superstition: Hello Mr Magpie, How’s Your Wife?